 When the claims administrator incorrectly denies a second review appeal on its merits — that is, when the appeal is accepted, but the claims administrator declines to adjust the payment — the provider must request IBR.
 If BHHC paradoxically processes the “rejected” second review appeals and denies payment, IBR is the appropriate recourse.

 However, providers cannot pursue IBR until the claims administrator fully adjudicates the bill and returns a final EOR.
 Refusal (or in this case, possible inability) to properly process a second review appeal requires a different, and often more onerous, recourse: filing a lien.
-If BHHC fails to process the appeals in question, a lien citing breach of duty is in order.

 Either way, the system defaults to the provider’s inconvenience.